Spongebosheep/Robotics-Research-Project---Andy-Chuwei-and-Jingyang/README.md

 ### `Test-waveform.ino`

-### `Test-waveform.ino`

 A lightweight ESP32-side diagnostic script for the physical prototype.
-It reads the same 8 analogue sensor channels used by physical_prototype, estimates a startup baseline for each channel, and streams baseline-relative channel responses over serial as comma-separated values at 115200 baud.
+It reads the same 8 analogue sensor channels used by **`physical_prototype.py`**, estimates a startup baseline for each channel, and streams baseline-relative channel responses over serial as comma-separated values at 115200 baud.

 This script is intended as a quick hardware-response check rather than a full localization firmware.
 Its main purpose is to verify that all sensor channels are connected correctly,